GMalzac/ProgImage.com/README.md

 * Pictures formatting

 To build this API, I used:
-* ruby on rails with active storage (released with rails 5.2)
+* rails with active storage (released with rails 5.2)
 * devise gem for authentication
 * pundit gem for authorizations management
 * minimagick for picture processing